-Modern design tools offer various techniques to group elements together and reuse them in your PCB layout.
+Modern circuit board design tools offer various techniques to group elements together and reuse them in your PCB layout.
 This feature will enable you to automatically route and lay out circuits that are similar.

-In this article, we will discuss the grouping of repetitive blocks using Altium Designer and Allegro.
+In this article, you will learn the grouping of repetitive blocks using Altium Designer and Allegro.

 What are repetitive design blocks?

 A circuit board schematic can have several component blocks that need to be used repeatedly.
 Creating these recurring circuits can be time-consuming.
 To overcome this challenge, you can create a component room and define it for replication.
 These rooms are called repetitive design blocks.

 In the following sections, we will demonstrate the steps involved in auto grouping circuit elements in Altium Designer and Allegro design tools.

 Auto grouping design blocks in Altium Designer

 Once you define a room with a set of components, you can implement the configuration in your layout repetitively with ease.
 In Altium Designer, you can also store certain sections of your design as snippets (only for reference) or circuit blocks after creating a room.

 What is a room object in Altium Designer?

 In addition to the reuse features, Altium Designer has a unique room object to auto-group repetitive components.
 These rooms can be orthogonal, non-orthogonal, and rectangular-shaped.